-The top tax rate for C corporations drops from 35% to 21%.
+The top tax rate for corporations drops from 35% to 21%.

-Other business owners (not C corporations) may be entitled to a 20% deduction of their share of business income.
+Other business owners (sole proprietors, scorporations, and/or partnerships) may be entitled to a 20% deduction of their share of business income.
 There are limitations.
-For example, most service businesses are phased-out of the deduction if their taxable income is above \$207,500 (single) or \$415,000 (married).
-See pg.
-4 for more details.
+For example, most service businesses are completely phased-out of the deduction if their taxable income is above \$207,500 (single) or \$415,000 (married).